 The main idea in OSI is that the process of communication between two end points in a telecommunication network can be divided into layers, with each layer adding its own set of special, related functions.
 Each communicating user or program is at a computer equipped with these seven layers of function.
 So, in a given message between users, there will be a flow of data through each layer at one end down through the layers in that computer and, at the other end, when the message arrives, another flow of data up through the layers in the receiving computer and ultimately to the end user or program.
 The actual programming and hardware that furnishes these seven layers of function is usually a combination of the computer operating system, applications (such as your Web browser), TCP/IP or alternative transport and network protocols, and the software and hardware that enable you to put a signal on one of the lines attached to your computer.

 OSI divides telecommunication into seven layers.
 The layers are in two groups.
 The upper four layers are used whenever a message passes from or to a user.
 The lower three layers (up to the network layer) are used when any message passes through the host computer.
 Messages intended for this computer pass to the upper layers.
 Messages destined for some other host are not passed up to the upper layers but are forwarded to another host.
 The seven layers are:

-'OSI (Open Systems Interconnection)' is part of the:
+'OSI reference model (Open Systems Interconnection)' is part of the: